MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/anchor.md

 # Anchor your holograms to the real world in Dynamics 365 Guides

-When you create a guide by using the [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] PC app, one of the first steps is to select an anchoring method.
-When you anchor a guide, you spatially synchronize with to your real-world environment (for example, a factory floor).
+When you create a guide with the [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] PC app, one of the first steps is to select an anchoring method.
+When you anchor a guide, you spatially synchronize with your real-world environment (for example, a factory floor).
 Anchors help holograms determine where they are in the real world.
 You must create an anchor for your guide before it will work on [!include[pn-hololens](../includes/pn-hololens.md)].

 ![Worker attaching a QR code anchor to machine](media/anchor-overview.PNG "Worker attaching a QR code anchor to machine")